ccj-007/miniH5-devTools/zh.md

   insertDOM: insertDOM, //The container of the inserted envTools
   wait: 1000, //waiting time
   needSleep: false, //Whether to delay loading
-  envBoxIdName: 'envBox', //The DOM is not expanded
+  envBoxIdName: 'envBox', //The DOM is not expanded, it must be an id selector
-  envBoxExpandIdName: 'envBox-expand', //Expanded DOM
+  envBoxExpandIdName: 'envBox-expand', //The expanded DOM must be an id selector
   envList: ['test', 'dev', 'prebrand'], //environment list
   watchEnv: true, //whether to monitor the environment
   watchPerformance: true, //Whether to monitor performance